 This dismantled skeleton rests in pieces in the Halloween centerpiece.

-Blingy skulls sit on candlesticks.
+Blingy skulls keep watch on top of candlesticks.

 This looks like a jar full of tiny Dollar Tree skeletons (the vase is really stuffed with paper).